count/hackathons/Sport/Hackathon/README.md

-# Hackathon 3: 11 Feb
+# Hackathon 3: 14 Mar

 ## #SpaceOpenDataHack

-# The Topic 🚀:
+# The Topic 🏆:
-**Space:** From UFOs to Exoplanets
+**Sports:** From Chess to Football

 # The Challenge 👨‍💻:

 Work in groups of up to 4 (or individually) to compete on the following challenge:

-**Data Story:** Create a compelling data story that communicates something about space that is not readily understood. (e.g. Why do UFO sightings in the US peak on election years?)
+**Data Story:**  Create a compelling data story that communicates something about sports that is not readily understood.

 # The Agenda 👩‍🏫: